 - Grants are made only for work scheduled to be completed before graduation.

-- Students must be enrolled during the fall 2022 semester.
+- Students must be enrolled during fall semester after their summer research experience.

 - Students who have previously received a Summer Research Grant in the Sciences and Mathematics are eligible to re-apply.